If you have Diversified Consultants, Inc. on your credit report, odds are, the collection account is negatively affecting your score.

 This makes it more difficult to qualify for a mortgage, credit card, or any other loan.

 Diversified Consultants.
-Inc. is a collection agency that will report your failure to pay a bill and also may take an aggressive approach when contacting you as an effort to get the bill paid.
+Inc. is a collection agency that will report your failure to pay a bill and also may take an aggressive approach when contacting you in an effort to get the bill paid.

 It’s important to understand your rights under the Fair Debt Collection Practices Act (FDCPA) along with how you can negotiate with Diversified Consultants to get the collection removed from your credit report.